 And that’s exactly my point.
 We never get what we don’t need, whether it’s a simple detour on the road we take to get home from work or an unexpected, or even shocking and devastating, shift of our life’s course.
 The question is not what we get in life, but whether we get bitter or better as a result of what unexpectedly happened in our life.
 When we view everything as an opportunity to grow, there are no pointless or even unwanted episodes as long as we keep our hearts and minds open to growth.
 Unless I think I’m done evolving (and I know life would smack me the moment I adopted such an arrogantly blind attitude), how can I ever reject any experience?
 If I still have room to grow, and I do, then it’s clear that whatever happens in my life is here to guide me to grow.
-Ultimately, that’s why we’re all here on this planet, having this human experience: collecting experiences for the sake of our own unfolding, which is just a remembrance of and a return to what we already are.
+Ultimately, that’s why we’re all here, having this human experience: collecting experiences for the sake of our own unfolding, which is just a remembrance of and a return to what we already are.

-The soul, which is what you are, doesn’t care whether the experience is “good” or “bad.”
+Spirit, which is what you are, doesn’t care whether the experience is “good” or “bad.”
 Those are human concepts.
 As long as we’re guided by spirit, which is our true self or our right mind, all experiences are here to help our evolution.
 As spirit, we also know that there is no such thing as a detour, at least not in the sense the human usually understands what a detour is: an obstacle, a useless waste of time and possibly even some sort of revenge exacted on us by a vindictive higher power.
 As soon as we start broadening our perspective, we see that no experience is ever pointless.
 We can insist that it’s pointless, but that doesn’t prove it is — it only proves our stubbornness and resistance to a shifted mindset.

 I’m reminded of one of my favorite verses from the Bhagavad Gita, the ancient and timelessly relevant yogic text: